Azure/azure-iot-sdks/doc/get_started/python-devbox-setup.md

 The Python module builds on the Azure IoT device SDK for C. Please make sure you can build the C samples as described in [setup-devbox] before you continue in this section.

+The Python iothub_client supports python versions 2.7.x, 3.4.x or 3.5.x.
+Know the appropriate version you would like to build the library with for the following instructions.

-1. Ensure that Python version 2.7.x is installed and active.
-Run `python --version` at the command line to check the version.
+1. Ensure that the desired Python version (2.7.x, 3.4 or 3.5.x) is installed and active.
+Run `python --version` or `python3 --version` at the command line to check the version.
 2. Open a shell and navigate to the folder **python/build_all/linux** in your local copy of the repository.
 3. Run the `./setup.sh` script to install the prerequisite packages and the dependent libraries.
+    * Setup will default to python 2.7
+    * To setup dependencies for python 3.4 or 3.5, run `./setup.sh --python-version 3.4` or `./setup.sh --python-version 3.5` respectively
 4. Run the `./build.sh` script.
+    * Build will default to python 2.7
+    * To build with python 3.4 or 3.5, run `./build.sh --build-python 3.4` or `./build.sh --build-python 3.5` respectively
 5. After a successful build, the `iothub_client.so` Python extension module is copied to the **python/device/samples** folder.
 Please follow instructions in [Sample applications](#samplecode) to run the Python samples.

 <a name="windows"/>